iqm0/garden/README.md

 - __Share Your Experiences__: We believe in learning from the community.
 Share your successes, challenges, and insights, and let's grow together.

 ### Contributing to ComSen
-ComSen is an open-source idea, and we welcome contributions from the community.
-Whether it's feedback, suggestions, or your own experiences with implementing ComSen, your input is invaluable in evolving this framework.
+**ComSen** is an open-source idea, and we welcome contributions from the community.
+Whether it's feedback, suggestions, or your own experiences with implementing **ComSen**, your input is invaluable in evolving this framework.

-Join us in redefining software development for small teams, making it more humane, flexible, and effective.
-Because at the end of the day, common sense should prevail.
+**Join us **in redefining software development for small teams, making it more humane, flexible, and effective.
+Because at the end of the day, **common sense should prevail.**